Quinzical/Quinzical-app/wiki/Wiki.md

-# Wiki for team-44 Assignment Three, Four and Project
+# Wiki for SOFTENG 206 Team 44 Assignment Three, Four and Project
-## This wiki contains meeting notes from Zoom meetings that were held twice weekly over the course of this assignment construction
+## This wiki contains meeting notes from Zoom meetings that were held twice weekly over the course of the entire design process
----

 ### Meeting 1: 07/09/2020
 #### Meeting Plan
 * Go through available meeting times - 2 meetings a week?
 And what days?